ADS Building & Remodeling

 Expected revenue (avg $25k) $50-75k $200-300k $350-550k $550-875k

-* Projections based on industry benchmarks for home remodeling in Chicagoland metro.
-Assumes maintained 15-25% close rate from qualified lead to signed contract.
+* Aspirational targets.
+Assumes industry benchmarks for home remodeling in Chicagoland metro and a maintained 15-25% close rate from qualified lead to signed contract.
+Outcomes vary; we commit to the inputs (work, tracking, optimization), not to specific revenue numbers.

 Week 1